-(4) The percentages reflected for the six months ended June 30, 2019 are annualized figures.
+(4) The percentages reflected for the two months ended February 28, 2018 are annualized figures.
 Annualized figures are not necessarily indicative of actual results for the entire year.

-The revenue from finance charges and fees for the Master Trust Segments shown in the above tables are comprised of three primary components: periodic rate finance charges, the amortized portion of annual membership fees and other charges, such as cash advance fees, late charges, overlimit fees and other miscellaneous fees.
-See "The Bank-The Bank's Credit Card and Lending Business-Billing and Payments" in this prospectus for a discussion of the assessment of finance charges, annual membership fees and other charges.
+of finance charges, annual membership fees and other charges.
 If payment rates decline, the balances subject to monthly periodic rate finance charges tend to grow, assuming no change in the level of purchasing activity.
-Accordingly, under these circumstances, the yield related to monthly periodic rate finance charges tend to fall, assuming no change in the level of purchasing activity.
+Accordingly, under these circumstances, the yield related to monthly periodic rate finance charges normally increases.
+Conversely, if payment rates increase, the balances subject to monthly periodic rate finance charges tend to fall, assuming no change in the level of purchasing activity.
 Accordingly, under these circumstances, the yield related to monthly periodic rate finance charges normally decreases.